modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 It is believed that the clear separation of constant and flexible array sizes is also a necessary starting point for a future extension to allow components with flexible array size outside functions.

 ### The `constsize` expression
 A new `constsize` expression is introduced for making assertions on array sizes.
+A limitation of the current design, and ways it can be addressed in the future are described in a separate [rationale](constsize.md).

 The expression comes in different forms.
 In the first form, the `s1`, `s2`, …, `sn` are constant variability `Integer` expressions:
 ```